rahmanmd1/Spring-Rest-Stack/README.md

 Some useful annotations:

-1. @Configuration = When application starts Spring discovers the class and load the configurations from the class.
+1. @Configuration = When application starts Spring discovers the class and loads the configurations from the class.